snoyberg/yesoddocs/hamlet/tagparsing.markdown

     <input type="checkbox" checked>

 If there is an equal sign, everything following it is parsed as content (as per [content parsing](contentparsing.html)).

+### Optional attributes

+Sometimes, you'll want to optionally add an attribute.
+The most common example of this is the selected attribute on a option tag, or the checked attribute on a checkbox/radiobox.
+To do this, you enclose the conditional statementin colons immediately following the excalamation point.
+For example:

+    %select!name=colors
+        $forall colors color
+            %option!value=$string.colorName.color$!:colorSelected.color:selected $string.colorName.color$